 Guidestar is the ultimate data source about nonprofits, but since most foundations are nonprofits, too, this is a good location to find out the nitty gritty.
-You can access, for free, organizations' Form 990, the special tax form nonprofits must file if they have revenue over $25,000, and can also buy access to more details.
+You get free access to organizations' Form 990, the special tax form nonprofits must file if they have revenue over $25,000, and can also purchase access to more details.

 National Center for Family Philanthropy provides lots of handholding and an impressive range of publications to families who give.